 On top of having a continuous data stream, each individual set of data will generally have many unique values in a set, also referred to as high cardinality.
 This is particularly the case when dealing with time-series data, where there may be a few commonly used states and a “long tail” of potentially many others that may not be processed very commonly at all, but need to be accounted for by the processing system.
 This is particularly challenging for a streaming system because, unlike a batch data system, it only gets one pass at the data.

-Streaming Data Analytics Implementation
+How to Implement Streaming Data Analytics

 There are many different possible implementations for streaming data.
 The original widespread implementation has been operational monitoring of physical systems.
 This can involve, among many other things, processing streams of financial data, manufacturing statistics, medical biometrics or transportation tracking.
 This enables a greater amount of transparency and control over massively complex and fast-moving projects.